Briyani in Singapore

 Where to eat briyani in Singapore

-The next time you’re feeling like briyani, look no further than our list for 10 briyani in Singapore, with XXL platters and Michelin-approved stalls that are sure to satisfy your cravings.
+The next time you’re craving briyani, look no further than our list for the best briyani in Singapore, with XXL platters and Michelin-approved stalls that are sure to satisfy your cravings.

 For more Indian cuisine, check out our Little India food guide for authentic Indian fare in the area.
 Alternatively, if this post has ignited your curry cravings, check out our guide to the most famous curry rice spots in Singapore.